About the Journal

 Fees

-Authors are not requiered to pay fees for publication.
-Authors accept to submit a error-free version according to the editorial instructions.
+Authors are not requeired to pay fees for publication.
+Authors accept to submit an error-free version according to the editorial instructions.